memo-cn/json-serialization/packages/json/README.md

 var object = await parse(json, [BigIntDeserializer]);
 ```

-When multiple serializers or deserializers meet the running conditions, they will be called in series (the return value of the previous serializer is used as the parameter of the next serializer).
+When multiple serializers or deserializers are specified, they will be called serially (the return value of the previous serializer is used as the input parameter of the next serializer).

 Please ensure that the order of the same group of serializers and deserializers is consistent in the two lists.